 On this page

-To help their fund members successfully save for their retirement, super funds create a broad investment portfolio that includes a wide variety of different assets and asset classes (such as shares, property, bonds and cash).
+To help members successfully save for their retirement, super funds create a broad investment portfolio that includes a wide variety of assets and asset classes (such as shares, property, bonds and cash).

 The fund’s trustees use these different assets to ensure the fund has a well-balanced and diversified investment portfolio.
 This approach generally includes using both listed and unlisted assets.